scott-ammon/css-grid/slides/02-gridContainerAndItems.md

 ###### Grid Container
 <hr />
-* Cannot apply styles to the grid container itself, only the children can be styled
+* Cannot apply styles directly to the grid cells or gaps, only the items (children) can be styled

 ----